Flo0807/farens.me/priv/resources/articles/2023/02-09-hello-world.md

 This did not convince me, and I could not believe that making syntax highlighting work was that complicated.
 And yes, I came up with a much simpler solution.

 I wanted to try out a new hex.pm package called [MDEx](https://github.com/leandrocp/mdex) that was recently released anyway.
 It's another Markdown parser and an alternative to [Earmark](https://github.com/pragdave/earmark) (Earmark used by default by NimblePublisher) that promises to be really fast.
-I was about to read reading the documentation on how to set up a custom Markdown converter to use MDEx when I stumbled across MDEx's feature list, which includes syntax highlighting.
+I was about to read the documentation on how to set up a custom Markdown converter to use MDEx when I stumbled across MDEx's feature list, which includes syntax highlighting.
 So it promises to make our parsing much faster and the syntax highlighting just works out of the box, isn't that cool?

 Let's get MDEx to work with NimblePublisher.